zendannyy/regex/regex_notes.md

 . 	matches ANY single character, zero or more.
 AKA wildcard

+\. matches the period character

-"+"      Matches 1 or more (greedy) repetitions of the preceding
+"+"      Matches 1 or more (greedy) repetitions of the preceding character

 ?
-Matches previous character 0 or 1 time.	makes the previous token before the "?" 				 optional.
+Matches prev character 0 or 1 time.	makes the prev token before the "?" optional.

 		*?,+?,??
 Non-greedy versions of the previous three special characters.

 \d	single digit